Allam Chutney Recipe

 - Adjust spice level by increasing or decreasing number of red chilies.

-- Check out Preethi Blue Leaf 3 Jar Mixer Grinder on Amazon.
+- Check out Preethi Blue Leaf 3 Jar Mixer Grinder.
 I like this mixie as it gives a smooth chutney.